 A very special mass dance ceremony are also usually scheduled where over 10,000 university students perform a synchronised dance to North Korean music.
 Another great event for photos, and an even better opportunity to jump in and learn some North Korean dance moves.

-We’re expecting the largest military parade in the DPRK’s existence to take place in Pyongyang for the 110th Anniversary of Kim Il Sung’s birthday held on the 15th of April, 2022.
+We’re expecting the largest military parade in the DPRK’s existence to take place in Pyongyang for the 70th Anniversary of Victory Day held on the 27th of July, 2023.
 We’re already hearing early rumours this will be absolutely massive, but it really is too early to say if they will be open.